audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 **André**

-In many ways, *War* was the first album from U2.
+In many ways, *War* was the first album from U2 as we recognise them today.
 To this day it remains one of their greatest achievements.
 Though they went on to record projects with bigger scopes and ambitions, the band never sounded as sincere and passionate as they do their third studio album.
 “Sunday Bloody Sunday” is a hell of a way to open any album: a stirring protest song with distinct musical passages, and a huge indication of what was to come.

 With its militaristic drumbeat and potent lyrical content that borrows from religious texts, U2 had constructed the ultimate political post-punk anthem.
 It remains one of their signature songs, having been played live almost 1000 times since its release.
 “New Year’s Day” was the band’s first no.1 in the UK, and though Bono was quick to dismiss it as a ‘pop single’ there’s no denying its charm.
 A song was inspired by something as poignant as the Polish Solidarity movement, yet remained so extremely catchy and infectious.
 This paradoxical balance was a significant reason for U2’s colossal success.
 It was on *War* where Bono unleashed one of his most powerful assets: making universal struggles sound personal and intimate.